equinor/radix-public-site/public-site/docs/radix-config/index.md

 More triggers are available at https://keda.sh/docs/latest/scalers/, and open a feature request on https://github.com/equinor/radix

-You can override horizontalScaling in your environments and we will merge `minReplicas`, `maxReplicas`, `pollingInterval` and `CooldownPeriod`, if more any triggers is defined in the environment, the will override all triggers defined on the component level.
+You can override horizontalScaling in your environments and we will merge `minReplicas`, `maxReplicas`, `pollingInterval` and `CooldownPeriod`.
+If any triggers are defined in environment, they will replace all triggers on the component level.
+Read more about polling intervall and cooldown period in KEDAs documentation [here](https://keda.sh/docs/latest/concepts/scaling-deployments/#pollinginterval)

 ```yaml
 spec: